-The Industry Connect program allows your company to utilize UWM’s Lubar School of Business as an extension of your operations by tapping into Lubar students and faculty for project work.
+The Industry Connect program allows your company to utilize UWM’s Lubar College of Business as an extension of your operations by tapping into Lubar students and faculty for project work.

 Program flexibility exists for situations where a project start date cannot coincide with the start of a semester.
-Students are managed and paid as university employees and can work either at the Lubar School or the sponsoring company’s facilities.
-The Lubar School also works with you to manage protection of your business-proprietary information.
+Students are managed and paid as university employees and can work either at the Lubar College or the sponsoring company’s facilities.
+The Lubar College also works with you to manage protection of your business-proprietary information.

 Cost: Project costs dependent on number of project team students and project duration.